energetic-it/energetic-it.github.io/_posts/2018-08-21-azure-site-recovery-replication-policy-bug.md

 I'll go a bit deep in details and show you the screenshots on how to create a replication policy.

+> Note: You don't have to have anything connected to the recovery vault.
+> Create a new Azure subscription and a Recovery Vault and click along with the instructions below.

 | ||
 :-------------------------:|:-------------------------:
 ![asr-recovery-services](/assets/images/asr-recovery-services.png) | ![asr-vault](/assets/images/asr-vault.png)